hahwul/DevSecOps/CONTRIBUTING.md

 i18n/ko-KR/DevSecOps.png
 ```
 3. Translate contents
-- The roadmap is built using Draw.io.
-Project file can be found at DevSecOps.xml file.
-To modify it, open draw.io
+- The roadmap is built using [Draw.io](https://draw.io).
+Project file can be found at `DevSecOps.xml` file.
+To modify it, open [draw.io](https://draw.io)
-- When the translation is complete, save the xml and create an image (png) file.
+- When the translation is complete, save the xml and create an image (`DevSecOps.png`) file.
 4. Make and Send PR(Pull Request)